Dallas Legal Separation Attorney

 When a couple is going through a tough time, they may want to separate but not get divorced.
 Under Texas law, there is no official status for legal separation short of divorce, but this is still an arrangement that many couples look for.
 Our Dallas legal separation attorneys can help you build a separation agreement and manage other aspects of separation under TX law.

 Whether your separation is a step on the road to divorce or a measure all on its own, the attorneys at The Queenan Law Firm might be able to help.
-Call us today to schedule a free legal consultation on your case and learn more about how our attorneys can help.
-To set up your free case consultation, call us at (817) 476-1797.
+Call us today to schedule a confidential legal consultation on your case and learn more about how our attorneys can help.
+To set up your case consultation, call us at (817) 476-1797.

 How to File for Legal Separation in Dallas, TX